 - Make this summer count - I feel like when I was a kid I made the most of every single second of summer, but since growing up every summer just seems to pass by.
 This summer I am going to make the most of it.

-- Go camping – We went camping for the first time last year and loved it.
-Sure, it’s a lot of effort and you don’t have the best nights sleep, but that is part of the fun.
+- Go camping - We went camping for the first time 2 years ago and loved it.
+Sure, it's a lot of effort and you don't have the best nights sleep, but that is part of the fun.
 Back to basics, no TV or being attached to your phone and sitting round a camp fire.
-We are surrounded by beautiful countryside with some great campsites, so it’s time to make the most of that.
+We are surrounded by beautiful countryside where we live, with some great campsites, so it's time to make the most of that.
 This time it will be with a baby and toddler!

-- Take a picture every day from today – A picture each day that sums up our day and then I will share it as a collage in my end of summer post.
+- Take a picture/video every day from today - A picture each day that sums up our day and then I will share it as a collage in my end of summer post.

-- Go Stand-Up paddle Boarding – I did this a couple of years ago in Thailand and I have wanted to do it ever since.
-There is a place near us that does it, so there really isn’t any excuse.
-Apart from a lake in Lancashire isn’t quite as appealing as the warm sea in Thailand.
+- Go Stand-Up paddle Boarding - I did this a couple of years ago in Thailand and ever since then I have wanted to do it again.
+There is a place near us that does it, so there really isn't any excuse.
+Apart from a lake in Lancashire isn't quite as appealing as the warm sea in Thailand.

-- Make s’mores – Can you believe that I only had s’mores for the first time in May.
+- Make s'mores - Can you believe that I only had s'mores for the first time last year?!
 I have some making up to do and it sounds like the perfect treat to go alongside camping.

-- Have a water fight – We are set for even more hot weather this summer, so I think I am going to buy some water ballons and a couple of cheap water pistols and have a water fight in the garden.
-34 isn’t too old for a water fight is it?
+- Have a water fight - We are set for even more hot weather this summer, so I think I am going to buy some water balloons and a couple of cheap water pistols and have a water fight in the garden.
+35 isn't too old for a water fight is it?

 - Run 5K - A couple of years ago I built my way up to running 10km and then I got pregnant and let it all slip.
 I now can't even run for a minute straight.
 So, I am slowly building my way up to running 5km again.